arc-archive/uuid/README.md

 ## &lt;uuid-generator&gt;

-An UUID generator as a  web component.
+An UUID generator as a plain web component.
+It does not include any dependnecies.

 ### API components